-Each new degree-seeking and PSEO student will be assigned two (2) advisors starting the first semester of enrollment in the college.
-One advisor will be a faculty member; the other will be an academic advisor from Student Services.
-The academic advisor from Student Services will make preliminary approval of the student's registration form each semester and forward the form to the faculty member academic advisor for final approval.
-No student will be allowed to register review degree and career consideration, and to select appropriate courses.
+Students are encouraged to meet with their advisors during each semester to discuss their academic performance and progress toward degree completion, to discuss and review degree and career consideration, and to select appropriate courses.
 Advisors are available to discuss and help resolve any difficulties that students may be encountering in achieving their educational goals.
-Both the faculty and the Student Services academic advisors will have posted office hours.
+Both the faculty and the Student Services Academic Advisor will have posted office hours.